asim/aslam/README.md

 # Aslam

-An Islamic knowledge base for Muslims.
+An AI assistant for Muslims.

 ## What is this?

-Aslam is a **knowledge base for seeking Islamic knowledge**.
+Aslam is a **AI assistant for seeking Islamic knowledge**.
 It connects you to authentic sources — Quran, Hadith, scholarly Q&A, classical works, daily adhkar, and Quranic Arabic vocabulary.
 Save notes, share reflections, and build a searchable library of everything you learn.
+Ask the AI questions grounded in true facts and data.

 AI works in the background to help find, organise, and connect information across sources — but the sources themselves are authentic, cited, and browsable.